AmandaFernandes0701/dev-internship-survival-guide/README.md

 <details>
 <summary><b>Core Topics to Master Before Grinding</b></summary>

-Do not jump straight into LeetCode without knowing the theoretical foundations.
-Master the patterns first — the problems will follow.
+Don't jump straight into solving LeetCode problems without understanding the fundamentals first.
+What worked well for me was keeping each week focused on a single topic.
+I would spend one day learning the underlying concepts, then dedicate the rest of the week to solving problems that reinforced them.
+Trying to solve problems that rely on concepts you haven't learned yet is frustrating and inefficient.
+Study with intention, the time you invest in building strong fundamentals will pay off later.

 </details>